From The Story of Dartmouth, by Dr. John P. Martin:

 Both in 1758 and in 1759, sheltered Mill Cove must have been used to moor war transports, and their crews evidently employed the most convenient method of securing firewood.

-This is inferred from a complaint of Mrs. Mary Clark whose house and garden, according to the list on page 79, stood at the southeast corner of the present Portland and King Streets.
+This is inferred from a complaint of Mrs. Mary Clark whose house and garden appears to have stood at the southeast corner of the present Portland and King Streets.
 In 1759 she advised Secretary Richard Bulkeley that her “three lots have been improved, cleared and fenced-in twice but all the improvements, fences, etc., have been taken away and burnt by the Army and Navy”.